Key Takeaways

 When Should You Leave Your AC Running?

 An exception to the rule of turning off the AC when not at home is during instances of extreme heat.
 If you have a typical 9-5 job, shutting off the AC during the day means it won’t be running when the temperature is at its highest.
+Your unit will have to work twice as hard to cool it back down.

 In places like Florida, this could result in returning home to a sweltering house with temperatures in the 90s.
 It may then take several hours for the home to cool down to a comfortable level.
 The AC has to work extra hard to cool the space down again, consuming more energy in the process.